-Steadyhand Investment Management Ltd., a corporation established under the laws of Canada with offices located at 1747 West 3rd Avenue, Vancouver, British Columbia, is the manager of the Steadyhand funds pursuant to a master trust agreement (the "Trust Agreement") made as of January 2, 2007 between Steadyhand Investment Funds Limited Partnership, by its then general partner, SIFI, and RBC Investor Services Trust (formerly RBC Dexia Investor Services Trust), in its capacity as trustee (the "Trustee"), as amended from time to time.
+Steadyhand Investment Management Ltd., a corporation established under the laws of Canada with offices located at 1747 West 3rd Avenue, Vancouver, British Columbia, is the manager of the Steadyhand funds pursuant to a master trust agreement (the "Trust Agreement") made as of January 2, 2007.

 The telephone number for Steadyhand is 1-888-888-3147, the e-mail address is info@steadyhand.com and the website address is www.steadyhand.com.
 Steadyhand is responsible for the day-to-day management and operations of the funds.
 We may contract third parties to perform certain services for the funds.
 The schedule to the Trust Agreement may be amended from time to time to add or delete a fund or to add or delete a series of units.
-The Trust Agreement permits Steadyhand to resign as manager of any fund after giving 90 days' notice to the Trustee of the funds and the unitholders.
+The Trust Agreement permits Steadyhand to resign as manager of any fund after giving 90 days' notice to the trustee of the funds and the unitholders.
 The Trust Agreement establishing the funds does not contain any provisions for terminating us as the manager of the funds.
 However, we may assign our management responsibilities to one of our affiliates without the approval of unitholders.
 If we want to assign our management responsibilities to a company or person who is not an affiliate, we must first receive approval from unitholders.

-In consideration of these management services, Steadyhand is entitled to receive the One Simple Fee as described on page 25.
+In consideration of these management services, Steadyhand is entitled to receive the One Simple Fee as described on page 26.
 The name and municipality of residence, position and office held with Steadyhand of the directors and executive officers of Steadyhand are as follows: